 - “Work hard, play hard” advises Fionia.

+The Junior Games are for many a precursor to the JCC Maccabi Games for older teens, ages 12-16, who travel to different parts of the country to compete in a weeklong event.
 Even though Jr. Maccabi is a one-day event, great effort is made by the Merage JCC and JCC’s from Southern California to tie the participants to a large community of Jewish peers and to create lifelong memories that will encourage the athletes to participate in the “big games” for teenagers.

 Jr. Maccabi Games